jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 # Bluefire
 !!! warning
-    This character is based on Bluefire from By Tooth and Claw Dragons.
-It still has not been fully adopted for use in Dragon Roleplay.
+    This character has not been fully adopted for use in Dragon RP.
 As such, it is a work in progress.

 <table>
   <tr>